jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 first action is for dev and reviewer to try to come to a consensus, prefer a face-to-face meeting and record the results in a comment in the PR.
 It this doesn't resolve the situation, escalate to broader team, TL, Eng Manager.

+*What to Look for in a Code Review:*
+design: do the interactions of various code pieces make sense?
+Does this change belong in the code base or a library?
+Does it integrate well with the rest of the system?
+Functionality: think about edge cases, look for concurrency problems, try to think like a user and make sure there are no bugs that you see just by reading the code.
+You can validate the change, especially if it has a user facing impact e.g. UI change.
+Complexity: `too complex` means `can't be understood quickly by code readers` or `developers are likely to introduce bugs when they try to call or modify this code`.
+Look out for over-engineering, where devs have made the code more generic than it needs to be or added functionality that isn't needed by the system.
+Tests: tests should be added in same CL as the code unless its an emergency.
+Make sure tests in CL are correct, sensible and useful.
+Will tests fail when the code is broken?
+If code changes will they start producing false positives?
+Does each test make simple and useful assertions?
+Are tests separated appropriately?
+Tests are also code that has to be maintained, so don't accept complexity in them just because they aren't part of the main binary.
+Naming:

 TODO: next section https://google.github.io/eng-practices/review/reviewer/looking-for.html